As New York legal window opens, child sex abuse victims sue Catholic Church, others

 Previously, most victims of childhood sexual abuse only had until the age of 23 to bring criminal charges or to seek damages in civil lawsuits.

 James Grein, now in his early 60s, was among those who sued the Church on Wednesday morning.
-He said that he was sexually abused as a child for years in New York and elsewhere by the priest who had baptized him, Theodore McCarrick, and sued the church for negligence.
-McCarrick would go on to become one of the most powerful figures in the church, serving as archbishop of Washington from 2001 to 2006.
+He said that he was sexually abused as a child for years in New York and elsewhere by the priest who had baptized him, Theodore McCarrick, and sued the Church for negligence.
+McCarrick would go on to become one of the most powerful figures in the Church, serving as archbishop of Washington from 2001 to 2006.

 The Vatican defrocked McCarrick in February after finding him guilty of sexually abusing children and adults, making him one of the most high-profile Church figures to be dismissed from the priesthood in modern times.